Prajwal5180/GitHub-Copilot-Hackathon/Scenario/Hackathon/Challenge-1.md

       <validation step="afc73673-26ad-4c49-b013-4632e09d8634" />

 2. **Login with a GitHub account:**
-      - Login to GitHub within Visual Studio Code using the provided GitHub credentials.
+      - Login to GitHub within Visual Studio Code using the provided GitHub credentials provided in **Login to GitHub** section above.
       - Since you are already logged into GitHub in your browser, you just need to authorize Visual Studio Code to access your GitHub account.
       - Click on **Authorize Visual-Studio-Code** to provide additional permissions to GitHub for VS Code.